harfbuzz/harfbuzzjs/README.md

 1. Install emscripten
 2. `./build.sh`

+### Using Docker
+Install Docker and use the following commands to build the Docker container, and run.

+The Dockerfile contains a complete set of tools to build and test harfbuzzjs.

+Linux:
+1. `docker build ./ -t harfbuzzjs:0.4.3`
+2. `docker run --rm -it -v $PWD:/app -w /app harfbuzzjs:0.4.3`
+3. Then, inside the temporary Linux terminal, use `./build.sh` and `npm test`

+Windows CMD prompt:
+1. `docker build ./ -t harfbuzzjs:0.4.3`
+2. `docker run --rm -it -v %cd%:/app -w /app harfbuzzjs:0.4.3`
+3. Then, inside the temporary Linux terminal, use `./build.sh` and `npm test`

+Two .cmd files are provided for ease `build-docker.cmd` and `run-docker.cmd`.

+NOTE: if using PowerShell, replace `%cd%` with `${PWD}`.

 ## Download
 Download the pack from [releases tab](https://github.com/harfbuzz/harfbuzzjs/releases) of the project, or just download the [demo page](https://harfbuzz.github.io/harfbuzzjs/) (the